EUMETNET/meteogate-documentation/docs/2-discovering-and-accessing-data.md

 When you have found the data that you wish to use, you can copy the appropriate API endpoint URL from Data Explorer and use it to access the data.

-> [to be updated] authentication?
-API Key; add link.
-Ref. to Data Explorer quick guide and documentation.
+> [to be updated] Ref. to Data Explorer quick guide and documentation.

 ### Searching the Global Discovery Catalogue